Your first lead gen campaign

 Use a fast model for daily lead gen

-Haiku (or Gemini Flash on the budget preset) handles searching, visiting, and qualifying perfectly.
+Haiku handles searching, visiting, and qualifying perfectly.
 Save creative models for outreach where personalization matters.
-See AI providers.

 Test mode

-Run your campaign without touching LinkedIn - your agent logs every action it would take without executing anything.
+Run your campaign as a dry run - your agent logs every action it would take without actually doing anything.
 No daily limits consumed.
 Tell your agent: "Run a test of my lead gen campaign.
 Show me what you'd do but don't execute anything."
-See Limits and account safety for more on test mode.
+See Usage limits for more on test mode.

 The method: test, measure, refine